 And ultimately, after persuasion has failed, the only recourse is to meet violence with violence.
 In modern democracies, that means the power of the state, because, in the attempt to extinguish coercion in general, we give the state a monopoly of force.

 Yes, arresting people and carting them off to the cells is an act of violence.
 But at least it is an act of violence that is limited and restrained under law.
-And it is necessary, because of the violence that unlawful protests of this sort inflicts upon millions of ordinary people, and the costs that they visit on innocent citizens have no limits.
+And it is necessary because of the violence that unlawful protests of this sort inflicts upon millions of ordinary, innocent people.